YourRoots Logo

 Children(s): John Hale, Samuel Hale, Henry Hale, Thomas Hale, Judith Moody, Joseph Hale, Benjamin Hale, Moses Hale

-According to available records, John Hale was born in 1635 in Watton-at-Stone, East Hertfordshire, Hertfordshire, England, the child of Thomas Hale and Thomasine Dowsett.
-Following those early years, John Hale married Rebecca Lowell, Sarah Somerby and Sarah Symonds, and their family grew to include John Hale, Samuel Hale, Henry Hale, Thomas Hale, Judith Moody, Joseph Hale, Benjamin Hale and Moses Hale.
-In the later years of life, John Hale died in 1707 in Newbury, Essex, Massachusetts.
+In 1635, John Hale entered the world in Watton-at-Stone, East Hertfordshire, Hertfordshire, England, born to Thomas Hale and Thomasine Dowsett.
+John Hale married Rebecca Lowell, Sarah Somerby, Sarah Symonds, and had children including John Hale, Samuel Hale, Henry Hale, Thomas Hale, Judith Moody, Joseph Hale, Benjamin Hale, Moses Hale.
+John Hale passed away in 1707 in Newbury, Essex, Massachusetts.

 Find more search results for John Hale